appsmithorg/appsmith-docs/website/docs/getting-started/setup/deployment-architecture.md

 ---
 # Deployment Architecture

 Appsmith can be accessed through the Cloud by signing up at [app.appsmith.com](https://app.appsmith.com/user/sign-up) or deployed on-premise using the setup instructions provided in the [Self Hosting](/getting-started/setup) guide.

+The Appsmith Cloud runs on geographically distanced [Kubernetes](https://kubernetes.io/docs/concepts/overview/) clusters via AWS.
+This deployment strategy allows the Appsmith Cloud platform to scale and avoid downtime during outages, as well as conduct rolling updates with minimal disruptions to service.
+The self-hosted Appsmith runs as a single Docker container, housing all five processes in one image via Supervisord.

 This page provides information about the self-hosted deployment architecture of Appsmith.

 ## Components